ronsen/laravel-svelte-starter/README.md

 php artisan migrate --seed
 ```

-To try this app, run these commands on seperate terminal:
+To try this app, run these command:

 ```
-npm run dev
+composer run dev
-php artisan serve
 ```

 ### Deployment